tonoli/instagram-followers-scraper/README.md

 python3 main.py
 ```

+You'll be asked to input the username that you want to analyze and your Instagram credentials.
+You can get info about followers, following or both.
+The data will be stored in the `exports` folder.

 ## TODO

 - Speed up scraping of the users.
 Right now scraping is quite slow and can be improved